AndyIbanez/andyibanez-com/content/posts/playing-custom-haptics-on-ios.md

 }

 engine?.resetHandler = {
-    print("Haptic server has been reset")
-		// You can try to start it again. do {
+		// The engine has been reset, so you can try connecting to it again. do {
       try engine?.start()
     } catch {